Advanced Amazon PPC Strategies: Advanced Rules Configurations

 Research to Performance:

 Note that the secondary cascade still sources from auto but requires 2 sales.
 This covers the situation where a search term gets a sale from a broad match keyword, but it wasn’t the search term that originally received the first sale for promotion into the broad campaign.
 This ensures all search terms will require at least two sales before they are promoted to the performance campaign.

 While the structure above is a 3-tiered cascade rule, I can imagine some accounts might want 4 or even 5 tiers.
 Consider an account where the tiers go: Auto > Broad > Phrase > Exact > Exact High Volume.
 It could even get more complicated than that.

 Most account managers have to deal with the conflicting goals inherent in Amazon PPC: visibility and efficiency.
 Often, optimizing for one leads to the deterioration of the other.
 For many accounts, different search terms can be categorized as efficiency terms or visibility terms and it can be helpful to manage these terms in separate campaigns.
 Prestozon’s advanced options will allow you to create rules to effectively separate these terms by using a modified cascade structure:

 No ACoS, Traditional Promotion:

 Low ACoS Rule:

-This is an example of a three tier ACoS ruleset, but you could make as many (or as few) tiers as you would like.
+This is an example of a three-tier ACoS ruleset, but you could make as many (or as few) tiers as you would like.
 This would essentially partition by each ACoS level based on your rule parameters.
-Note that I set the secondary rules to a 3 sale threshold in order to make sure the ACoS was fairly settled before a promotion decision was made.
-ACoS for search terms does have the potential to change, so it will be important keep an eye on the ACoS partitioned campaigns to ensure the search terms are maintaining their ACoS
+Note that I set the secondary rules to a 3-sale threshold in order to make sure the ACoS was fairly settled before a promotion decision was made.
+ACoS for search terms does have the potential to change, so it will be important to keep an eye on the ACoS partitioned campaigns to ensure the search terms are maintaining their ACoS

 Advanced Strategy: The “Dierk and Ben, I think you’re totally wrong” Strategy